johnnygoblue/treasureIsland/README.md

 .@.
 ```

-If no path to the treasure is found, omit the last two lines of stats.
+**If no path to the treasure is found, omit the last two lines (path length and
+treasure location) of stats output.**

 ```bash
 --- STATS ---